GavBaros/redux-meal-selector/README.md

 # Meal Menu

-This app contains a static mock of an internal tool used to build sub-menus from a supplier's items.
+This app is a demo of an internal web tool used to list a food supplier's items.
 Users can select items from the left-hand sidebar, and have them appear in the Menu preview.

+# Preview

+# Demo

+# Features

 A user can: